graphql/graphql-spec/spec/Section 3 -- Type System.md

 ```

 A server may omit any of the built-in scalars from its schema, for example if a
-schema does not refer to a floating-point number, then it must not include the
+schema does not refer to a floating-point number, then it may omit the
 `Float` type.
 However, if a schema includes a type with the name of one of the
 types described here, it must adhere to the behavior described.
 As an example,
 a server must not include a type called `Int` and use it to represent